-1 > General Information
+1) General Information

-iA Financial Corporation Inc. (iA Financial Corporation) is a holding company listed on the Toronto Stock Exchange and incorporated under the Business Corporations Act (Quebec). iA Financial Corporation and its subsidiaries (the "Company") offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, mortgages, auto and home insurance, creditor insurance, replacement insurance, replacement warranties, extended warranties and other ancillary products for dealer services and other financial products and services.
+Industrial Alliance Insurance and Financial Services Inc. is a life and health insurance company incorporated under the Business Corporations Act (Quebec), governed by the Insurers Act and regulated by the AMF.
+Industrial Alliance Insurance and Financial Services Inc. and its subsidiaries (iA Insurance or the "Company") offer a wide range of life and health insurance products, savings and retirement plans, mutual funds, securities, mortgages, auto and home insurance, creditor insurance, replacement insurance, replacement warranties, extended warranties and other ancillary products for dealer services and other financial products and services.
 The Company's products and services are offered on both an individual and group basis and extend throughout Canada and the United States.

-On January 1, 2019, Industrial Alliance Insurance and Financial Services Inc. (iA Insurance) and iA Financial Corporation completed an operation pursuant to which iA Financial Corporation became the holding company that owns all the common shares of iA Insurance by way of a plan of arrangement under the Companies Act (Quebec) and the Business Corporations Act (Quebec) (the "arrangement").
+On January 1, 2019, iA Insurance and iA Financial Corporation Inc. (iA Financial Corporation) completed an operation pursuant to which iA Financial Corporation became the holding company that owns all the common shares of the Company by way of a plan of arrangement under the Companies Act (Quebec) and the Business Corporations Act (Quebec) (the "arrangement").

-Pursuant to the arrangement, all of the outstanding common shares of iA Insurance as at January 1, 2019 were exchanged for newly issued common shares of the Company, on a one for one basis.
-Issued and outstanding iA Insurance preferred shares and debentures remain issued by iA Insurance and have been guaranteed by the Company in accordance with the terms of the arrangement.
-The Company is a "successor issuer" of iA Insurance as defined in the securities regulations with respect to previously issued common shares of iA Insurance.
-This change in company structure was recorded at the carrying amount.
+Pursuant to the arrangement, all of the Company's common shares outstanding as at January 1, 2019 were exchanged for newly issued common shares of iA Financial Corporation, on a one for one basis.
+The Company's issued and outstanding preferred shares and debentures remain issued by the Company and have been guaranteed by iA Financial Corporation in accordance with the terms of the arrangement. iA Financial Corporation is a "successor issuer" of the Company as defined in the securities regulations with respect to previously issued common shares of the Company.
+This change in company structure had no financial impact on the Company's financial statements.